 Homeopathic treatment in our Homeopathic Clinic

 Homeopathic Clinic ran in the Listening room.
-Some children were disruptive, unable to concentrate, upset or simply wanted to talk They were able to come to this this small room to be heard and treated.
+Some children were disruptive, unable to concentrate, upset or simply wanted to talk,they were encouraged to come to this this small room to rest, to be heard and treated.

 Fevers are common in the tropics, and we found that the mental and emotional repercussions of the war and the tsunami brought about many physical and psychological symptoms, our children and their community took much comfort in the homeopathic treatment they received in our listing room.